Cognigy/Documentation/docs/en/docs/ai/handover-providers/ringcentralengage-handover.md

 The Get Queue Update setting enables queue updates to be injected into the flow as events.
 This allows you to react to queue updates in your flow.

-Queue updates from RCE are seen at `input.data.handover`.
+The queue updates from RingCentral Engage are visible in the `input.data.handover` object.